 We believe that a study abroad experience provides incredible opportunities for students to learn about the world and themselves, gain new perspectives on their academics, and obtain skills for living and working in a global community.
 Through these international educational experiences, we hope to give students a totally new perspective - one which will greatly enhance their lives and shape who they will become.

-A variety of study abroad opportunities exist allowing students to study within their major or minor, learn a language, or participate in an internship, research or a field study program.
-Our Study Abroad Advisors assist students in identifying their academic, personal, and financial needs as they consider program options.
-Please take time to review the Getting Started pages to learn about the study abroad process and the types of programs available to your student.
+A variety of study abroad opportunities exist allowing students to study within their major or minor, learn a language, or participate in an internship, research or field study program.
+Our Study Abroad Advisors assist students in identifying academic, personal, and financial needs as they consider program options.
+Please take time to review the Getting Started section of this website to learn about the study abroad process and the types of programs available to your student.

 Financing Study Abroad

-- Pre-Departure Preparation: Once your student has been accepted to study abroad and is preparing for the experience, we encourage you to discuss the pre-departure information they have learned during our mandatory Pre-Departure Orientation session, as well as responsibilities and requirements prior to departure.
-This includes travel arrangements, visas, health and safety issues, payments for the program and cultural awareness and preparation.
+- Pre-Departure Preparation: Once your student has been accepted to study abroad and is preparing for the experience, we encourage you to discuss the with them the information they have learned during our mandatory Pre-Departure Orientation session, as well as responsibilities and requirements prior to departure.
+This includes considerations such as travel arrangements, visas, health and safety issues, payments for the program and cultural awareness and preparation.

 - Health and Safety: Carefully review health and safety information and legal issues, in general and for the specific host country.
-Students should be up to date on all immunizations.
-State Department Consular Information Sheets and the Centers for Disease Control and Prevention can provide further information.
+Students should be up-to-date on all immunizations.
+U.S. Department of State Country Information pages and the Centers for Disease Control and Prevention can provide further information.

 - Health Insurance: Rice University requires that each student participating on a Rice study abroad program maintain comprehensive health and accident insurance, including emergency travel insurance, during the entire duration of his/her study abroad program.
 Please review insurance coverage to determine if your student is properly covered during the study abroad experience.

-- Research: Encourage your student to obtain as much information about the host country prior to going abroad.
-Knowing as much as possible about the host country will greatly enhance the study abroad experience and will help you appreciate this opportunity for your student.
+- Research: Encourage your student to obtain as much information as possible about the host country prior to going abroad.
+Not only will this research greatly enhance the study abroad experience for your student, it will also help you appreciate this opportunity.
 The "Once Accepted" section of our website offers additional information.

 - Passports and Visas: Your student will have to have a passport valid for six months after the return to the U.S., and may need a visa to study abroad.
 Your student is responsible for obtaining both official documents.
 You may also want to be sure to have a valid passport, should you need to travel to be with your student at any time during the experience.

 - Communication: Maintain communication with reasonable frequency.
-Allow your student the independence to integrate into their new host country.
+Allow your student the independence to integrate into the new host culture.

 - Program Calendar: Keep the program calendar in mind.
-If you haven't heard from your son or daughter, it may be because he or she is on a program excursion or traveling during a break.
+If you haven't heard from your student, it may be because she/he is on a program excursion or traveling during a break.

-- U.S. Department of State: Monitor online up to date information and advisories from the State Department's Bureau of Consular Affairs.
+- U.S. Department of State: Monitor online up-to-date information and advisories from the U.S. Department of State's Bureau of Consular Affairs.

 - Incidents and Emergencies Abroad:

-- Should your student experience an unpleasant incident (displeasure with housing situation, theft, trouble with classes) while abroad, the first reaction may be to call you no matter what time of day or distance from home.
+- Should your student experience an unpleasant incident (displeasure with housing situation, theft, trouble with classes) while abroad, the first reaction may be to call you, no matter what time of day is is for you, or how far she/he is from home.
 If such an event occurs, please encourage your student to call the in-country program contact regarding any concerns.
 Most problems can be easily and quickly resolved when handled locally.
 Please remind your student to remain calm and to feel free to discuss the situation with the program staff on-site.

-- Should your student experience an emergency abroad (bodily injury, victim of crime, etc.) please encourage her/him to contact the local authorities immediately.
-This call should be followed-up by a call to the local program staff.
-The program contact will be able to assist in obtaining any additional assistance or support necessary.
+- Should your student experience an emergency abroad (bodily injury, crime, etc.) please encourage her/him to contact the local program staff, and local authorities, immediately.
+The program contact will be able to help in obtaining any additional assistance or support necessary.

 - Students are also able to contact International SOS in emergency situations.
 For severe emergencies that might require evacuations, or for other emergency services for U.S. citizens abroad, students may contact the local U.S. Embassy or Consulate, or the embassy or consulate of their home country.
 Be aware of the specific services that these two entities provide.